Quantum-inspired secure wireless communication protocol under spatial and local Gaussian noise assumptions: Acknowledgments

 \section{Acknowledgments}

 The author is very grateful to Professor Hideichi Sasaoka and Professor Hisato Iwai for helpful discussions and informing the references \cite{SC,Trappe,Zeng,WX}.
 He is also grateful to Professor \'{A}ngeles Vazquez-Castro, Professor Matthieu Bloch, Professor Shun Watanabe, Professor Himanshu Tyagi, and Dr. Toyohiro Tsurumaru for helpful discussions and comments.
-The works reported here were supported in part by a MEXT Grant-in-Aid for Scientific Research (B) No. 16KT0017, the Okawa Research Grant and Kayamori Foundation of Informational Science Advancement.
+The works reported here were supported in part by the JSPS Grant-in-Aid for Scientific Research (B) No. 16KT0017 and (A) No.17H01280, the Okawa Research Grant and Kayamori Foundation of Informational Science Advancement.